Sitefinity/sitefinity-admin-app-extensions-samples/library-extender/README.md

 # Custom Digital Assets Management provider

-You can add custom DAM providers in case you are using DAM which is not supported from Sitefinity by default.
+You can add custom DAM providers if you use DAM, which Siteifnity does not support by default.

-If you prefer your custom implementation for any of the DAM providers which is supported by default just make sure that it's _isSupported_ method returns __true__ for that _providerTypeName_ e.g. `return providerTypeName === "CloudinaryBlobStorageProvider";`.
+If you prefer your custom implementation for any DAM providers supported by default, make sure that its _isSupported_ method returns __true__ for that _providerTypeName_, e.g., `return providerTypeName === "CloudinaryBlobStorageProvider";`.

 _Note: There must be only one enabled DAM provider on the server.
-In your case this should be the server-side implementation of your custom DAM provider._
+In your case, this should be the server-side implementation of your custom DAM provider._

-In order to register new provider you need to create new class which extends __DamProviderBase__.
+To register a new provider, you need to create a new class that extends __DamProviderBase__.

 ```typescript
 import { ClassProvider, Injectable } from "@angular/core";